-- 1.26 Licence conditions will be tailored to the individual application and enly those necessary appropriate to meet promote the licensing objectives will be imposed.
+- 1.26 Licence conditions will be tailored to the individual application and those appropriate to promote the licensing objectives will be imposed.
 Licence conditions will not be imposed where other controls/legislation exist to provide sufficient protection to the public.
-There are pools of conditions set out in the Guidance issued under Section 182 of the Licensing Act 2003 which an applicant for a licence may wish to draw on as appropriate.
-The Council may create its own pool of conditions to assist applicants. - 1.27 Any conditions arising from the operating schedule or as a result of representations will be focused on the direct impact of the activities taking place at the licensed premises, on members of the public living, working or engaged in normal activity in the area concerned and which are within the control of the individual licensees and others with relevant authorisations.
+The Council may create its own pool of conditions to assist applicants.
+Essex Police have created a pool of conditions which may also assist applicants. - 1.27 Any conditions arising from the operating schedule or as a result of representations will be focused on the direct impact of the activities taking place at the licensed premises, on members of the public living, working or engaged in normal activity in the area concerned and which are within the control of the individual licensees and others with relevant authorisations.